Orhan92/orhan-albayati-web-project/log-book-orhan-albayati.md

 - Added Media Querys to make the website responsive
 - Looks okay on all devices.
 It is possible to enhance responsitivity of the website, but for now I will leave it like it is.
 - Added normalize.css to reset build-in presets of different web browsers.
+- Removed my previous setup because it caused alot of problems with Oauth.
+Ill keep it basic and try to work this out in a simpler way.

   **_Fixes_**